matty-plumski/shell-novice/_episodes/01-intro.md

 This is where we take advange of the shell - a **command-line interface** to make such repetitive tasks automatic and fast.
-It can take a single instruction and repeat it as is or with some modification as many times as we want.
-The task in the example above can be accomplished in a few minutes at most.
+It can take a single instruction and repeat it as is or with some modification, as many times as we want.

 The heart of a command-line interface is a **read-evaluate-print loop** (REPL).
 It is called so because when you type a command and press <kbd>Return</kbd> (also known as <kbd>Enter</kbd>) the shell